Siobhán Fenton is a freelance journalist, author and political commentator based in Belfast, Northern Ireland.

 From 2018 to 2019, she was a Broadcast Journalist for the BBC in Northern Ireland.
 From 2015 to 2017, she was a staff writer at The Independent, where she reported on social justice issues as Social Affairs Correspondent.

 In 2016 she was awarded the Rosemary Goodchild Award for Excellence in Reproductive Health Journalism for her coverage of Northern Ireland's abortion ban.

-She has also given public talks about gender, media and politics at Conway Hall in London, Cambridge University, Queen's University Belfast, University College Dublin and Queen Mary University London.
+She has also given public talks about gender, media and politics at Conway Hall in London, Cambridge University, Queen's University Belfast, University College Dublin, Queen Mary University London and the University of Tübingen in Germany.

 English Literature (BA), Magdalen College Oxford